alopez/alopez.github.com/index.md

 received an [oustanding paper award](https://naacl2018.wordpress.com/2018/04/11/outstanding-papers/) at [NAACL 2018](http://naacl2018.org/) and was a finalist in University of Edinburgh [3-minute thesis competition](https://www.ed.ac.uk/institute-academic-development/postgraduate/doctoral/3mt/3mt-final), along with many other accomplishments.
+She is now a data scientist at Peak.ai.

 ## Recent Research Highlights